On this page, we have gathered instructions for cleaning and caring for your watch by strap material since different materials require different care:

 - To minimize discoloration and damage to these bands, limit exposure to moisture and substances like perfume, insect repellent, oil, and lotion or dyed materials like denim.

-After each exercise, especially after swimming, wash your silicon, elastomer or nylon strap and the watch case under running, lukewarm water with mild soap to remove sweat and other debris to avoid skin irritation.
+Keep your watch clean: after each exercise, especially after swimming, wash your silicon, elastomer, or nylon strap and the watch case under running, lukewarm water with mild soap to remove sweat and other debris to avoid skin irritation.

 If you experience redness on the skin or some other irritation despite following the above tips and under normal conditions, remove your watch and let your skin recover.
 If the symptoms persist, consult a physician or dermatologist.

-Please note: allergenic substances like fruit juice, raw potato, celery, albumen, corn, beans, peas, seafood, nuts, soy, wool etc., and abrasive substances like dust, sand and some skin lotions trapped under strap may cause severe skin irritation very quickly.
+Note: allergenic substances like fruit juice, raw potato, celery, albumen, corn, beans, peas, seafood, nuts, soy, wool, etc., and abrasive substances like dust, sand and some skin lotions trapped under strap may cause severe skin irritation very quickly.